 Pilates , Yoga, Walking, Mind & Body

-We hold a classes with between 8 - 10 clients per class to ensure personal attention, a safe exercise environment and
+We hold a classes with 8 clients per class to ensure personal attention, a safe exercise environment and

-an assurance that you are practising all exercises in a way that challenge you as an individual.
+an assurance that you are practicing all exercises in a way that challenge you as an individual.

 We are as close to 1-2-1 as you can get!